 It was lovingly and faithfully restored, keeping the original wood and foundation with the wooden pillars elevated 3 metres higher to protect from floods.
 Keeping all 137 pillars was essential to the integrity of the building.
 Back when it was built the more pillars a house had, the wealthier the family inside it.

-Today, the property of 137 Pillars consists of 30 suites – spread throughout several newly built two-storey colonial-style bungalows scattered around the premise – a pool, a spa and a reception hall.
+Today, the property of 137 Pillars consists of 30 suites – spread throughout several newly built two-story colonial-style bungalows scattered around the premise – a pool, a spa, and a reception hall.
 At the center of it all stands the Borneo House, resplendent and reinvigorated, it now serves as the lobby and dining area of the hotel.